 |11.
 Free - Extended Version|

-Delighted to annouce the first ever expanded CD release of Melba Moore's 1976 clasic album this Is It, Expanded with 2 bonus tracks
+Delighted to annouce the First Ever Expanded CD release of Melba Moore's 1976 clasic album "This Is It"

 From the Original Master Tapes